hetler01/Terms-of-Service/README.md

 ## 8. Contact

-For questions or concerns regarding these Terms, please contact the developer(s) via the official **# Terms of Service for Sage Discord Bot
+For questions or concerns regarding these Terms, please contact the developer(s) via the official.

 **Last Updated:** 05-10-2025